dustinpfister/blog_posts/_posts/lodash-find-index.md

 // But I can use the find index method again with the sorted object to get that index console.log( _.findIndex(users, sortedUsers[si]) ); // 3
 ```

+Although this seems to work it does stroke me as a little more complex than it needs to be.
+However it is still one way to address a problem when it comes to just using the find index method by itself.
+This is still an example that involves getting a single index value from an array, but it is just a way of doing something more than just getting the first element in the array that meets the given condition.
+Other solutions might involve not getting a single index value, but an array of index values, and sorting that array of index values by some kind of condition.

 ### 1.5 - lodash chain, reduce, sort by, reverse, map, and getting a sorted array of index values